 Although they may be a common health issue, hernias can be painful and cause disruption to your daily life.
 Because of that, people will often quickly seek treatment, often in the form of either laparoscopic or robotic hernia repair.
 But what exactly are the differences between the two?

 What’s A Hernia?

 A good starting point here is to understand exactly what a hernia is, and why it might need repairing.
 The simplest definition of a hernia is a weakness in the muscle that keeps your abdominal organs in place.
 There are multiple types of hernias that can be located in different areas, or arise from different situations, but most will require treatment at some stage.
-Two such treatment option are laparoscopic and robotic hernia repair.
+Two such treatment options are laparoscopic and robotic hernia repair.

 Laparoscopic Hernia Repair

-Being that laparoscopic hernia repair uses a very thin instrument that is inserted through a small incision, it’s considered to be minimal invasive, unlike an open hernia repair.
+Being that laparoscopic hernia repair uses a very thin instrument that is inserted through a small incision, it’s considered to be minimally invasive, unlike an open hernia repair.
 As you are under anesthesia for this procedure, you will not feel any sort of pain.